charybdis-ircd/charybdis/doc/oper-guide/config.rst

     another flags entry) will receive these flags.
 They are listed below.

-    **Note**
+.. note:: While they have the same names, the flags have subtly

-    While they have the same names, the flags have subtly different meanings from those in the cluster{} block.
+          different meanings from those in the cluster{} block.

 kline (K)
     Permanent and temporary K:lines